 With Pantone choosing Greenery as the official color, it is acknowledging that this trend is here and growing in popularity.
 Now is the time to add green space, a touch of nature, to your work environment to help employees, clients and customers, since all can benefit.
 This trend is likely to continue for some time and the most effective companies will provide solutions that will capitalize on this biophilia trend.

 History of the Pantone Color of the Year

 Pantone’s “Color of the Year” selection is a tradition going back to the year 2000.
 The color is chosen during two meetings held throughout the course of the prior year among color standard groups.
 After debating and presenting arguments over which color should be the winner, they determine a Color of the Year.

 The intention is that the color chosen will represent an overall trend or feeling in popular culture (the zeitgeist).
 The color is chosen based on events and trends around the world.
-For example, in 2011, during the time of the financial crisis, the color was Honeysuckle which was felt to represent a color that would represent adrenaline and to be stimulating and encouraging.
+For example, in 2011, during the time of the financial crisis, the color was Honeysuckle which was felt to represent a color that would represent adrenaline and be stimulating and encouraging.

-These colors are used across many platforms and not just interior design.
+These colors are used across many platforms and not just in interior design.
 They are used in fashion and beauty products, too.
 Graphic designers often use them for materials they produce throughout the course of the year.